luddehs/Battleships/README.md

 ### Game Result and Guessing Feedback
 - Upon entering valid coordinates, the result is instantly displayed.
 The player and computer boards are printed, and depending on the outcome, a corresponding message is displayed next to the guessed coordinates.
-  - For a hit, * is printed.
+  - For a hit, "*" is printed.
-  - For a miss, X is printed.
+  - For a miss, "X" is printed.
   - "Player wins" is printed if all of the computer's ships are sunk.
   - "Computer wins" is printed if all of the player's ships are sunk.

 ![Computer Result](docs/readme_images/computer_result.png)

 ![Player Result](docs/readme_images/player_result.png)

 ### Future Features